learn-co-curriculum/redux-forms-codealong/readme.md

 Currently, we're using class method syntax to define `handleChange()` on our component.
-The JSX code within our `render()` method is particular to a specific instance of the component, but, by default, **class methods are called the context of the [prototype chain][], not an instance**.
+The JSX code within our `render()` method is particular to a specific instance of the component, but, by default, **class methods are called in the context of the [prototype chain][], not an instance**.
 In order for `this` to correctly reference _this_ specific instance of our component, we need to either bind it (often done in the `constructor()`), or use an arrow function in our